Steve Huffman: Black Lives Matter

-On June 1, 2020, Huffman published an open letter as Reddit's CEO, titled "Remember to be Human - Black lives matter", which addressed the topic of racism on the platform.
+On June 1, 2020, Huffman published an open letter as Reddit's CEO, titled "Remember the Human – Black Lives Matter", which addressed the topic of racism on the platform.

 Former Reddit CEO Ellen Pao called out Huffman's letter with a tweet on her official Twitter profile, saying that Reddit had long condoned racism and that the platform "monetizes white supremacy".
 The popular NBA and NFL subreddits agreed with Pao, obscuring their sections for 24 hours.
 Alexis Ohanian resigned on June 5, 2020, asking to be replaced by a black director and urging the company to finally ban hate speech and hate communities on Reddit in an open letter.

+2023 API changes

+In April 2023, Reddit announced changes in its API rules.
+In response to the announced plan to begin charging some third-party apps for access to its API, several third-party apps, including Apollo, announced that they would shut down services.
+The announced changes led to planning for protests across the platform scheduled for June 12, 2023, including several thousand subreddits temporarily switching to private-only access for 48 hours.

+In response, Huffman held an AMA (Ask Me Anything) on June 9, 2023; according to Wes Davis at The Verge, "Huffman was met with seemingly universal anger" and "If there are positive comments, I didn't find them."
+During the AMA, Huffman said the plan to begin charging some apps for access to the Reddit API on July 1, 2023, and to limit third-party app access to mature content from Reddit was still scheduled to happen.
+After the AMA, some subreddits announced their suspension of public access would be indefinite, until API policy issues were addressed.

+In July 2023, Reddit relaunched its popular r/place experience in the midst of the API changes controversy, sparking mass protests on the page regarding Huffman and his reddit account, u/spez, with the slogan "Fuck Spez!" featuring repeatedly and noticeably, including similar sentiments expressed in other languages.

 Net neutrality activism

 Huffman is an advocate for net neutrality rules.
-In 2017, Huffman told The New York Times that without net neutrality protections, "you give internet service providers the ability to choose winners and losers".
+In 2017, he told The New York Times that without net neutrality protections, "you give internet service providers the ability to choose winners and losers".
 On Reddit, Huffman urged redditors to express support for net neutrality and contact their elected representatives in Washington, D.C.
 Huffman said that the repeal of net neutrality rules stifles competition.
 He said he and Reddit would continue to advocate for net neutrality.

 Personal life

 Huffman lives in San Francisco, California.
 He mentors aspiring programmers at coding bootcamps including Hackbright Academy.
 Huffman was an instructor for e-learning courses on web development by Udacity.
 He is on the board of advisors for the Anti-Defamation League's Center for Technology and Society.

 Huffman is a ballroom dancer.
 At UVA, Huffman competed in intercollegiate competitions.
-Huffman married in 2009 but is now divorced.
+Huffman married in 2009, but is now divorced.
+He has a daughter with his fiancée.